Welcome to …

-The Woburn Sands Collection is a private collection of artefacts, postcards and documents about Woburn Sands and Aspley Heath, which I have collected since 1989.
-Where photos or information have come from another source, it is attributed to the copyright owner.
-You may use any of my own text for private study or personal use, but if used online or in print please indicate that this website was the original source.
-Please check with the attributed owner before using any information other than my own.
+The Woburn Sands Collection is a private collection of artefacts, postcards and documents about Woburn Sands and district, collected since 1989.
+Where items have come from another source, it is attributed to the copyright owner.
+You may use any of the work for private study or personal use, but if published in any format elsewhere, please indicate this website was the original source.
+Please check with the attributed owner before using any work other than mine.

-If you have any questions about the history of the district, the people, the buildings, or the items shown on this site, I will endeavour to help if I can, or direct you to someone who may know.
-Please remember this is my hobby only, and answers may take some time.
+If you have any questions about the history of the district, the people, the buildings, or the items shown on this site, I will help if I can, or direct you to someone who may know.
 If you have researched a local topic or family, and would like to share your findings, please contact me.
-I am looking for new features.

-Please type the e-mail address you can see in the image below into your e-mail.
+Please type the e-mail address you can see below into your e-mail.
 I am sorry there is no direct e-mail link button, but this is to prevent spam.

 I am looking to acquire the following items.
-Please contact me on the e-mail above.
+Contact me on the e-mail above.

 Any postcards of WOBURN SANDS, ASPLEY HEATH, WAVENDON or WALTON, or of other local places if they come from shops or photographers in Woburn Sands.
-These could be postcards from photographer Robert Cheetham, who embossed the lower corner of cards "RACheetham".
-Postcards from Bathurst’s Pharmacy (or Pharmacutical Chemist).
+These could be postcards from photographer Robert Cheetham, who embossed the lower corner of cards “R A Cheetham”.
+Postcards from Bathurst’s Pharmacy (or Pharmaceutical Chemist).
 Postcards from Pikesley of Woburn Sands, or Gregory Sandpine (or Sanpine) cards.

-Any bottles or pots marked WOBURN SANDS, ASPLEY GUISE, WAVENDON, or "DOWN & NEEDHAM", and also any stoneware flagons from the other towns that make up modern-day Milton Keynes, e.g. Bletchley, Fenny Stratford, Newport Pagnell, Wolverton, Stony Stratford etc.
+Also any stoneware flagons from the other towns that make up modern-day Milton Keynes, e.g. Bletchley, Fenny Stratford, Newport Pagnell, Wolverton, Stony Stratford, etc.

-Frosted glass painted with views of Woburn Sands.
-Other souvenir chinaware with local views on, but not the plain Woburn Sands crested china.
-Sorry, but I have enough now!
+Frosted glass souvenirs, painted with views of Woburn Sands.
+Other souvenirs with local views on, but not just plain Woburn Sands crested china.
+(Sorry, but I have enough now!)

-1st, 2nd, or 3rd edition O.S. of 6-inch or 25-inch to a mile sheets, covering Woburn Sands, Aspley Heath and Wavendon.
+Any of the 1st, 2nd, or 3rd edition O.S. maps of 6-inch or 25-inch-to-a-mile sheets, covering Woburn Sands, Aspley Heath and Wavendon.

-Bill heads, Newspapers, Deeds, Auction programmes, Auction plans, Photos, Posters, or anything else pertaining to Woburn Sands, Wavendon and Aspley Heath.
+Bill heads, Newspapers, Deeds, Auction programmes, Auction plans, Photos, Posters, or anything else pertaining to the Woburn Sands, Wavendon and Aspley Heath area.